Your Privacy

 Institution: Max Planck Institute for Human Development

 Despite widespread interest, there is limited research on the effect of the menstrual cycle and hormonal contraceptives on sexual desire.
-Even though changes in desire are frequently cited as a reason for dissatisfaction with contraceptives, there is surprisingly little strong evidence for such effects.
-This project aims to use data tracked in Clue to better understand how sexual desire might change across the cycle and how different contraceptive methods may affect it.
-These findings can help people with cycles better understand possible shifts in sexual desire and to select contraceptive methods that best meet their needs.
+Even though changes in desire are frequently cited as a reason for dissatisfaction with contraceptives, there is surprisingly little evidence for such effects.
+This project aims to use data tracked in Clue to better understand how sexual desire changes across the cycle and how different contraceptive methods may affect it.
+These findings can inform our understanding of cycle-related changes and provide insight into potential contraceptive side effects.

 Does hormonal birth control affect experiences of breast tenderness?